-27. Preventing radicalisation
+28. Preventing radicalisation

 Children can be susceptible to extremist ideology and radicalisation.
 Schools have a duty to prevent pupils from being drawn into terrorism or other extremist activities.
+To support this DCAT have set out the approach schools should follow in their Prevent Policy.

 All staff will be appropriately trained to equip them to identify and protect any pupils at risk of radicalisation.